knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 == Changelog ==

 If you like UPI QR Code Payment Gateway, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.2.4 =
+Release Date: January 31, 2023

+* Added: Payment details in order admin column.
+* Tweak: Strengthened the UTR ID validation.
+* Tweak: UPI Transaction ID field will be now default for new installations.
+* Fixed: Wrong texts and typos.
+* Tested with WordPress v6.1 and WooCommerce v7.3.

 = 1.2.3 =
 Release Date: June 4, 2022